technoon-org/technoon.org/ainoon/lesson_1/slides.md

   * Look at the gallery on [Midjourney](https://www.midjourney.com/explore) - note the detail in the prompts
-* **Practice prompting**
+* **Practice prompting** with the [Say What You See](https://artsandculture.google.com/experiment/say-what-you-see/jwG3m7wQShZngw) game
-  * Describe a photo with text to prompt ChatGPT to replicate it
+  * Write a prompt to replicate a provided picture
-  * Keep refining your prompt to more closely match the photo
+  * Keep refining your prompts to more closely match the pictures
 * **Generate speech from text** with [ElevenLabs](https://elevenlabs.io/)

 </div>